Unpacking Student Engagement within Higher Education

 Gamification

+Gamification is already a popular, proven strategy for incentivizing students to engage with experiences outside of the classroom.
 Faculty and academic leaders can follow suit by integrating gamified elements into individual coursework and career pathways.
 Institutions can fuse academic and co-curricular experiences by rewarding student achievements with digital badges and providing rewards for completed milestones.

-Hybrid learning
+Hybrid Learning

-Institutions looking to get ahead in the engagement game should expand their offering of programs that combine online and in-person instruction while investing in new ways to deepen the impact of such programs and market them to more learners.
+As the Chronicle for Higher Education found, students love the flexibility offered by hybrid learning models and are keeping the demand high.
+Institutions looking to get ahead in the engagement game should expand their offering of programs that combine online and in-person instruction while investing in new ways to deepen the impact of such programs and reach students through personalized engagement strategies.

 In addition to using data to boast about engagement gains, institutions will use predictive analytics to identify students at risk of disengagement.
+Early warning systems will prompt the right institutional staff and faculty to intervene and support students in real time.

 Students, especially Gen-Z, are already checking their social media feeds throughout the day.
 Why not use that to your advantage?

 Institutions can leverage popular and emerging social media platforms for educational purposes, collaborating with influencers and educators to create informative, engaging content.
-Social media can even be used to offer virtual study groups, academic support communities, and mentorship programs.
+Social media can even be used to offer virtual study groups, academic support communities and mentorship programs.

 To ensure that instructors can properly leverage emerging technology, institutions should provide faculty and staff with ongoing training.
-Such training should cover inclusive teaching methods, culturally responsive education, and technology usage.
+Such training should cover inclusive teaching methods, culturally responsive education and technology usage.

 We use cookies on this website to enhance your experience and improve our services and our website’s functionality.
 By continuing to use our website, which includes remaining on this landing page, you consent to the use of cookies and agree to our Privacy Policy.